Archbishop Sheen’s Warning of a Crisis in Christendom

 “It seemed to be the end of everything.
 And then we came to life again,” Sheen said.

 In the third 500-year period he said the Church became “rotten” as nuns and priests were defecting.
 Then came the reformers who “almost always reform the wrong things.
 And they began reforming the faith, and there was nothing wrong with faith — it was the morals that needed to be reformed.
 It’s not renewal — it’s really a moral reformation that is needed today, too.”
-Remember, that was more than 40 years ago.
+Remember, he saw and spoke about this fearlessly 48 years ago.

 All the more so in our day.
 On just one point, how many listened to, and took to heart, Humanae Vitae?
 Even theologians defected from it.